howethomas/privacy-primer-vcon/draft-ietf-vcon-privacy-primer-00.md

 The democratization of technology has led to a surge of new entrants in the growing market of personal data management.
 These entrants, driven by various motives ranging from commerce and regulation to fraud prevention and charitable causes, are increasingly engaging with conversational data across network boundaries.
-The vCon (Virtual Conversation) represents a significant step forward in this landscape, enabling the ethical sharing of conversational data and fostering a rich ecosystem of services based on a novel concept: genuinely listening to what customers say.
+The vCon (Virtual Conversation) represents a significant step forward in this landscape, enabling the processing and ethical sharing of conversational data and fostering a rich ecosystem of services based on a novel concept: genuinely listening to what customers say.

-However, many of these new entrants may not inherently understand the ethical and legal complexities surrounding crucial topics such as data minimization, redaction, the right to know, and the right to erasure.
+However, many of these new entrants may not inherently understand the ethical and legal complexities surrounding crucial topics such as data minimization, legal basis for processing, redaction, the right to know, and the right to erasure.
 The design decisions behind the vCon framework directly address these concerns, incorporating features such as encryption capabilities, external data signing for change detection, and the creation of redacted versions that maintain a trail to the original data.

 ## Purpose of this Document